foundriesio/docs/mkdocs/docs/reference-manual/ota/configuring.md

     # Add a config file to the entire fleet
     fioctl config set --reason "for docs" AWS_REGION="us-east-2"

+The reason specified via `--reason` will be visible in the output of `fioctl config log`:

+    Created At:    2021-03-06T00:46:02
+    Applied At:    2021-03-06T00:49:24
+    Change Reason: for docs
+    Files:
+            z-50-fioctl.toml - [/usr/share/fioconfig/handlers/aktualizr-toml-update]
+    ...

 ## Device Specific Configuration